Unleash/unleash/README.md

 If you use a different setup, your configuration details will most likely also be different.

-### Check a feature toggle
+### Check a feature flag

-Checking the state of a feature toggle in your code is easy!
-The syntax will vary depending on your language, but all you need is a simple function call to check whether a toggle is available.
+Checking the state of a feature flag in your code is easy!
+The syntax will vary depending on your language, but all you need is a simple function call to check whether a flag is available.
 Here's how it might look in Java:

 ```java
 if (unleash.isEnabled("AwesomeFeature")) {